getzola/zola/docs/content/documentation/deployment/vercel.md

 ### Prefer clean URLs

-When enabled, all HTML files will be served without their file extension, so visitors will see `/about` instead of `/about.html` while navigating through your website.
+When enabled, all HTML files will be served without their file extension.
+For example if you have an `about.md` file, Zola will generate a `about.html` file, but Vercel will serve the file as `/about`, without its `.html` suffix.

-To do that, create a file in the root of your git repository named `vercel.json` (if it doesn't exists already), and set this option:
+To enable that, create a file in the root of your git repository named `vercel.json` (if it doesn't exists already), and set this option:

 ```json